Thinking about applying to Stanford? Let’s explore everything you need to know to get into Stanford University.

-With every Stanford University Regular Decision and Restrictive Early Action application, potential applicants are required to complete a personal essay and the Stanford questions.
+With every Stanford University Regular Decision and Restrictive Early Action application, applicants are required to complete short personal essays on the following three topics:

-“Stanford’s community is an essential part of the undergraduate experience.
-We come from all walks of life, share our own traditions, take care of one another, and think of ourselves as family.
-How do you define family and what contributions have you made to yours?”
+2. “Stanford’s community is an essential part of the undergraduate experience.
+How do you define community and what contributions have you made to yours?”

-Each essay question is unique and designed to allow applicants to explain why they would be a good fit for Stanford, and what they could contribute to the Stanford community.
-It is extremely important for applicants to take the essay portions seriously and make sure they are communicating exactly what they want admissions officers to know when considering their applications.
+Each essay question allows applicants to explain why they would be a good fit for Stanford and what they could contribute to the community.
+It is extremely important for applicants to make sure they are communicating exactly what they want admissions officers to know when considering their applications.

 Essays are arguably one of—if not the—most important aspects of Stanford’s application process.
 This is the only time that admissions officers get to hear your voice and get to know who you are.